GreyRook/code-with-style/docs/review/reviewer/comments.md

 secondary goal is improving the skills of developers so that they require less and less review over time.

+*Adjustment Grey Rook:*
+*We use gitlabs suggestion function to adapt the commit message.*

 ## Accepting Explanations {#explanations}

 If you ask a developer to explain a piece of code that you don't understand,